Chapter 2:

 The Krastas College of War.
 October 18, 1434.

-The library of the Royal College smelled stuffy, equal parts parchment and leather.
+The Royal College’s library smelled stuffy, equal parts parchment and leather.
 An afternoon light highlighted the dust between its twisting shelves.
 Its silence was broken only by the creaking of a history book’s spine where Eralia Adeus sat alone.

 “Amateurs.”
 Eralia sneered.
-“Overplayed their hand, went begging for foreign support, and were crushed.
-Too little, too late.”
+“Overplayed their hands and went begging for foreign support.
+That’s hardly how you start a revolution.”
 She turned the page, coarse with age.

 Their banners were torn down, their names struck from the rolls of nobility.
 The vast holdings of House Miarties were divided amongst the Houses of Lesnick and Rustes, whose support of the Compact had proved their unwavering loyalty…